Doctor insights on:

 - Can scoliosis cause sciatica?

-- Can scoliosis cause chest pain?
+- Can scoliosis cause shoulder pain?